 Once you own two houses, you have two years to decide which is your principal private residence.
 A principal private residence is exempt from Capital Gains Tax implications, so this is a significant decision, and most people choose the property which is expected to rise most in value.
 Married couples can only have one principal private residence.

-If a property is sold which has been the principal private residence and was actually lived in at any time, the last nine months of ownership are treated as private residence.
+If a property is sold that has been the principal private residence and was actually lived in at any time, the last nine months of ownership are treated as private residence.

 Extensive grounds

 If the property has grounds of over 0.5 hectares, a chargeable gain may arise on the land.
-Where the grounds are ‘required for the reasonable enjoyment of the property’, there is an exemption.
+Where the grounds are ‘required for the reasonable enjoyment of the property having regard to the size and character’, there is an exemption.

 If the land is being divided into lots and sold for development, sellers should be careful of selling the property first and retaining the land, since Capital Gains Tax may then arise when the land is sold.
 An accountant will be able to advise you on this.